-Private clouds are hot at the moment.
-Big companies — the computer industry calls them ‘enterprises’ probably after watching too much Star Trek — want cloud computing.
+Big companies — the computer industry calls them ‘enterprises’ — want cloud computing.

 They get the cloud premise.
 Cloud computing replaces expensive infrastructure with pay-as-you-go services.
 Cloud providers charge commodity prices.

 But public clouds are… well… public.
-That scares the pants of corporate boards.
+This scares the pants of corporate boards.

 It shouldn’t.
 Public clouds are often far safer than internal IT in almost every department.